Welcome to today's edition of the Rush 24-7 podcast.

 You can't see it, but trust me, it's true.

-Looks like the economy's still ripping along.
+Looks like the economy is still ripping along.

-Nasdaq hit a five-year high yesterday.
+NASDAQ hit a five-year high yesterday.

-Tech stocks uh led the rally.
+Tech stocks led the rally.

-The Japanese Nikkei index uh topped 17,000 for the first time in over five years, and all of this happened, by the way.
+The Japanese Nikkei Index topped 17,000 for the first time in over five years.

-The sense of progress found across most demographic groups, 56% of men, 54% of women say they are better off today than they were four years ago.
+56% of men, 54% of women say they are better off today than they were four years ago.

-Seventy-two percent of Republicans say they're better off than four years ago.
+72% of Republicans say they're better off than four years ago.

-But here's there's always a silver lining in these polls, proving what I've always said that Democrats are just miserable.
+But there's always a silver lining in these polls, proving what I've always said that Democrats are just miserable.

 They're just unhappy.